ClusterHQ/flocker/docs/labs/index.rst

 By way of example, here is a 55 second demo of the :ref:`Flocker Docker plugin <labs-docker-plugin>` provisioning portable Flocker volumes and moving them between hosts directly from the Docker CLI.

-The video also shows our experimental :ref:`Volumes GUI <labs-volumes-gui>` and :ref:`Volumes CLI <labs-volumes-cli>` which both give a great insight into what Flocker is doing while this happens.
+The video also shows our experimental :ref:`Volumes GUI <labs-volumes-gui>` and :ref:`Volumes CLI <labs-volumes-cli>` which both give insight into what Flocker is doing while this happens.

 .. raw:: html